okarras/EmpiRE-Analysis/README.md

 The data analysis is based on [competency questions](Supplementary%20materials/Detailed%20list%20of%20all%2077%20competency%20questions.xlsx) regarding empirical research in SE, including RE, derived from the vision of [Sjøberg et al. (2007)](https://doi.org/10.1109/FOSE.2007.30).
 [Sjøberg et al. (2007)](https://doi.org/10.1109/FOSE.2007.30) describe their vision of the role of empirical methods in SE, including RE, for the period of 2020 – 2025 by comparing the **"current" state of practice (2007)** with their **target state (2020 - 2025)**.
 We analyzed these descriptions and derived a total of [77 competency questions](Supplementary%20materials/Detailed%20list%20of%20all%2077%20competency%20questions.xlsx).
 The number of competency questions answered reflects the **coverage of the curated topic in KG-EmpiRE** (1), and the answers to competency questions provide **insights into the state and evolution of empirical research in RE** (2).
 For each competency question that can be answered with KG-EmpiRE (*currently* 16 of 77), we specified a [SPARQL](https://www.w3.org/TR/sparql11-query/) query to retrieve and analyze the data of KG-EmpiRE from the ORKG.
 We provide all details of the analysis with its SPARQL queries, [data](SPARQL-Data/), [visualizations](Figures/), and explanations in the [Jupyter Notebook](empire-analysis.ipynb) hosted on [binder](https://mybinder.org/v2/gh/okarras/EmpiRE-Analysis/HEAD?labpath=%2Fempire-analysis.ipynb) for interactive reproduction and (re-)use, always using the most recent data from KG-EmpiRE.

+The [analysis](empire-analysis.ipynb) of the individual competence questions to be answered always follow the same structure:

+1. Data Selection: Explaining the competency question and the required data for the analysis.
+2. Data Collection: Executing the specified SPARQL query to retrieve the data.
+3. Data Exploration: Exploring the data, including its cleaning and validation, to prepare the data for data analysis.
+4. Data Analysis: Analyzing the data and creating visualizations.
+5. Data Interpretation: Interpreting the data and derive insights.

 Overall, this project serves to make the [data](SPARQL-Data/), [analysis](empire-analysis.ipynb), and [results](Figures/) openly available in the long term according to the [FAIR data principles](https://doi.org/10.1038/sdata.2016.18) to enable a reproducible, (re-)usable and thus sustainable literature review.

 In this way, this project can be used to:

-1. Reproduce the results from the <a href="#related-publication">Related Publication</a>.
+1. Replicate the results from the <a href="#related-publication">Related Publication</a>.

-2. (Re-)use KG-EmpiRE with its data for other research on empirical research in RE.
+2. (Re-)use KG-EmpiRE with its scientific data for other research on empirical research in RE.

-3. Replicate our research approach for sustainable literature reviews on other topics.
+3. Reproduce our research approach for sustainable literature reviews on other topics.

 <p align="right">(<a href="#top">back to top</a>)</p>